HDavidEspinosa/sc_training/README.md

 ## Install
 {% include warning.html content='THE FOLLOWING 2 SECTIONS ARE INCOMPLETE PLACEHOLDERS.
 PLEASE DISREGARD FOR NOW' %}
 If time allows I will cover the package intallation process and a sample run of the final system in these sections
+{% include note.html content='This is a test quote' %}

 `pirpi install sc_traing`